-Housing is an urgent climate justice issue, that will only get more so (as other places become less livable due to climate change).
-When people are pushed out of the city due to rising rents (or unable to move into the city due to a lack of housing, affordable or otherwise), they are pushed to places that are poorly served by transit, so they need to drive more.
+Housing is an urgent climate justice issue, that’s likely to become more so; as many places become less livable due to climate change, we know the Northwest is likely to remain relatively stable.
+When people are pushed out of the city due to rising rents (or unable to move into the city due to a lack of housing, affordable or otherwise), they’re pushed to places that are poorly served by transit, so they need to drive more.
 Because they are larger and more car-dependent, dwellings outside the city result in much higher emissions.
 The carbon footprint of urban households in dense neighborhoods is approximately 50% below average, and households in suburbs are up to double the average.
 (Even though they are often close-in and dense, affluent suburbs are the worst, because of larger houses and higher consumption levels.)

-We can’t reduce emissions without attending to the interlocked—and interesting!—possibilities around housing and transit.
-We think that if we do attend to these properly, a better Seattle will result: more affordable, more walkable, safer, and healthier.
+So….we can’t reduce emissions without attending to the interlocked—and beautiful!—possibilities around housing and transit.
+We think that if we do attend to these properly, a better Seattle will result: more affordable, more walkable, bike-able, safer, and healthier.

 Read our letter to Mayor Durkan, which lays out some of our thinking as we move forward on this critical issue.
-You can also read what we wrote about the City’s surplus substation properties, and about parking requirements for ADUs (and for more on parking, watch this video).
-We have a new transportation team, and a housing team will follow soon!
+Please be sure to comment on the ADU EIS!
 Email Emily if you’re interested in working on this.